 It’s one thing to find an incredible juicer like the Juice Extractor that can provide you with so much capability.
 It’s another thing to make sure the juicer’s high-quality is backed by a reputable manufacturer.

 Well, with the Juice Extractor, I believe the quality is second to none from a manufacturer with a solid commitment to excellence.

 Here’s some brief background info behind this quality-focused juicer manufacturer…

 - Since 1978, this international high-technology company has developed many home appliances for creating healthful food including… juicers, juice extractors, blenders, yogurt makers, food processors, and food dehydrators.

 - Further demonstrating its innovative approach to products, the manufacturer of the Juice Extractor holds a combination of over 330 patents and "patents pending" in kitchen and home appliances.

 You can rest assured that this manufacturer produces one high-quality juicer for all your juicing needs… or I wouldn’t ever consider recommending it to family and friends.

 I truly believe you won’t be disappointed with my Juice Extractor, and will enjoy years of satisfaction making health-promoting beverages you can create yourself at home.

-Hands down, the Juice Extractor is the juicer I now recommend to family and friends to help them make nutritious vegetable juice.
+Hands down, the Juice Extractor is the multipurpose juicer I now recommend to family and friends to help them make nutritious vegetable juice and more.